Proverbs 12

 Truthful speech promotes justice, but deceitful speech spreads falsehood.

-17 He who is truthful testifies honestly, but a false witness lies.
+17 He who speaks the truth declares what is right, but a false witness speaks deceit.

 Proverbs 12:18